Scripps Ranch High School: Media

 Scripps Ranch High School's student-produced newspaper is the Falcon Flyer and its yearbook is known as the Legend.
-It also has a number of other limited release publications such its award-winning yearly literary magazine, The Ascent.
+It also has a yearly literary magazine, The Ascent.
 Scripps Ranch High School also has a weekly video broadcast for telling about school events, known as the Falcon Five Broadcast.

 Controversies

 Valedictorian speech

 In 2015, the administration came under fire after the valedictorian was denied the right to speak at graduation for the Class of 2015.
 The decision resulted from an 18-year-old policy in which "all interested students audition for the right to be one of the commencement speakers - even the valedictorian", as reported by NBC.
 The issue resulted in students putting together an online petition which gathered over 700 signatures asserting that she should be allowed to address her classmates as literally defined in the word "valedictorian".

 AP Test Scores Cancellation

 On June 30, 2017, school officials announced that due to seating violations, 540 students from Scripps Ranch need to retake their Advanced Placement exams in AP Calculus, AP Biology, AP United States History and five other subjects.
 A total of 800 exams had been cancelled because of the test administrators' failure to ensure proper distance between students as ordained by the College Board.
 Hundreds of students and parents have filed complaints toward San Diego Unified, and the school board voted on July 6 to file a temporary restraining order on the College Board's decision.